Ram-N/generative_art/metro_maps/README.md

 5. Junctions are shown with a bigger circle with a colored border.
 6. All lines can only run at 90 or 45 degree lines.

+**More Intricate Rules**
+1. Overlapping routes should be nicely aligned
+2. Minimal crossovers of routes

 **Dynamic**

 D1.
 Lines and Stations "disappear" over time, starting from origin until the destination disappears.